asynx-k/question_answer_system/README.md

-# Knowledge Graph-based Question and Answer System
+# ❓ Knowledge Graph-based Question and Answer System

 This project is an implementastion of a Knowledge Graph-based Question and Answer System.
 The knowledge graph used in this project is [DBpedia](https://www.dbpedia.org).

----
+## 🖳 Architecture
 The system is composed of 3 parts:
 1. Translating the question in natural language into a SPARQL query
 2. Extracting information from the DBpedia